RestoreMonarchyPlugins/RespawnProtection/README.md

 # Respawn Protection
-Gives players protection from other players damaging them after respawning.
+Protects players from damage after spawning.
+Supports survival and arena spawns.

 ## Features
 - Protects players from damage for a configurable amount of time after spawning